 This rule can help you with the following compliance standards:

-To determine if your Amazon S3 buckets have Default Encryption feature enabled, perform the following:
+Case B: To determine if your Amazon S3 buckets are configured to enforce Server-Side Encryption (SSE) via bucket policies, perform the following actions:

 Remediation / Resolution

 Case A: To enable S3 Default Encryption for your existing Amazon S3 buckets, perform the following operations:To enable S3 Default Encryption for your existing Amazon S3 buckets, use one of the following sets of templates, based on your requirements:

 1. Enable Default Encryption using the Amazon S3 key (SSE-S3):

 2. Enable Default Encryption using the Amazon KMS managed key (SSE-KMS):